jinx19/MATLAB/README.md

-# MATLAB-Signals-and-Systems
+# MATLAB
-Various functions and codes relating to Signals and system.
+This repository contains various codes and functions related to Signal Processing, Control Systems in MATLAB.